Best place to find information and services that your council provides...

 If you have been overpaid benefit, the council will write to you to tell you about this.
 The letter you receive will tell you the amount you have been overpaid, the dates you have been overpaid and show you how the overpayment has been calculated.

 This letter will also tell you what to do, if you do not agree with the overpayment.
-See Benefit Appeals for further information.
+See Housing Benefit - Disputes and Appeals for further information.

 If you have been overpaid housing benefit, the council will also send you an invoice for payment of that amount.
 If you can't pay this all at once, you can contact the benefit section on 01744 676666 to agree payment by instalments.
 If you are still in receipt of housing benefit, you may have an amount deducted from your benefit every week to repay the housing benefit overpayment.